-If the context establishment exchange fails, the initiator will then know that the other end does not support shim6, and will revert to standard unicast behavior for the session.
+If the context establishment exchange fails, the initiator will then know that the other end does not support shim6, and will continue with standard unicast behavior for the session.

 - o Communication continues without any change for the ULP packets.
 In particular, there are no shim extension headers added to the ULP packets, since the ULID pair is the same as the locator pair.
 In addition, there might be some messages exchanged between the shim sub-layers for (un)reachability detection. - o At some point in time something fails.
-Depending on the approach to reachability detection, there might be some advise from the ULP, or the shim (un)reachability detection might discover that there is a problem.
+Depending on the approach to reachability detection, there might be some advice from the ULP, or the shim (un)reachability detection might discover that there is a problem.

-At this point in time one or both ends of the communication need to probe the different alternate locator pairs until a working pair is found, and rehome to using that pair.
+At this point in time one or both ends of the communication need to probe the different alternate locator pairs until a working pair is found, and switch to using that locator pair.

-o Once a working alternative locator pair has been found, the shim will rewrite the packets on transmit, and tag the packets with shim6 Payload extension header, which contains the receiver's context tag.
+- o Once a working alternative locator pair has been found, the shim will rewrite the packets on transmit, and tag the packets with shim6 Payload extension header, which contains the receiver's context tag.
 The receiver will use the context tag to find the context state which will indicate which addresses to place in the IPv6 header before passing the packet up to the ULP.
-The result is that from the perspective of the ULP the packet passes unmodified end-to-end, even though the IP routing infrastructure sends the packet to a different locator.

-- o The shim (un)reachability detection will monitor the new locator pair as it monitored the original locator pair, so that subsequent failures can be detected. - o In addition to failures detected based on end-to-end observations, one endpoint might be know for certain that one or more of its locators is not working.
+The result is that from the perspective of the ULP the packet passes unmodified end-to-end, even though the IP routing infrastructure sends the packet to a different locator. - o The shim (un)reachability detection will monitor the new locator pair as it monitored the original locator pair, so that subsequent failures can be detected. - o In addition to failures detected based on end-to-end observations, one endpoint might know for certain that one or more of its locators is not working.
 For instance, the network interface might have failed or gone down (at layer 2), or an IPv6 address might have become deprecated or invalid.
 In such cases the host can signal its peer that this address is no longer recommended to try.
 Thus this triggers something similar to a failure handling in that a new, working locator pair must be found.

 The protocol also has the ability to express other forms of locator preferences.
-A change in any preferences can be signaled to the peer, which might make the peer choose to try a different locator pair.
-Thus, this can also be treated similarly to a failure.
+A change in any preferences can be signaled to the peer, which will made the peer record the new preferences.
+A change in the preferences might optionally make the peer want to use a different locator pair.
+If it makes this decision, it follows the same locator switching procedure as after a failure (by verifying that its peer is indeed present at the alternate locator, etc).